Skip to content

 • Conversion rates (bookings, sales, enquiries)

-Review these metrics monthly and adjust your content calendar accordingly.
-If video content consistently outperforms static images, incorporate more videos into your planning.
-If posts about your team receive high engagement, feature staff members more regularly.
+Review these metrics monthly and adjust your calendar to match.
+If video consistently beats static images, plan more videos.
+If posts about your team get high engagement, feature staff more often.

-Most social media platforms provide built-in analytics, but tools like Google Analytics can help you track how social media traffic converts into actual business results.
+Most social media platforms offer built-in analytics.
+Tools like Google Analytics also help you track how social traffic converts into real business results.

 Track key metrics that align with your business goals:.